ejaku/grgen/doc/README.txt

 Mathias Landhäußer
 Robert C. Metzger
 Normen Müller
+Clemens Münzer
 Laura Perez
 Caroline von Totth
-Maneesh Yadav

 COPYING
 -------

-Copyright (C) 2003-2012 Universität Karlsruhe, Institut für Programmstrukturen und Datenorganisation (IPD), LS Goos
+Copyright (C) 2003-2013 Universität Karlsruhe, Institut für Programmstrukturen und Datenorganisation (IPD), LS Goos; and free programmers

-This file is part of GrGen, Version GrGen.NET 3.5
+This file is part of GrGen, Version GrGen.NET 3.6

 GrGen is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by